georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

     NewElement().run()
 ```

+Notice in the above examples, we can combine multiple transforms as
+the string argument to the `Transform` constructor, or multiply multiple
-The SVG results are also shown below.
+`Transform` objects.
+The SVG results are shown below.

 ```xml
     <rect